jfcloutier/karma_system/design_notes/som.md

 > "Holarchy: a whole that is a part of other wholes, while simultaneously containing parts that are whole in themselves." - Arthur Koestler

 A CA can be viewed as the interface to a "holon", i.e. a *functional* collective of CAs made up by its transitive umwelt and thus capable of acting as a unit (e.g. the heart, is a collective of bundles of cells that together pump blood).
-The transitive umwelt of a CA are all the CAs in its immediate uumwelt, plus the transitive umwelts of these CAs.
+The transitive umwelt of a CA are all the CAs in its immediate umwelt, plus the transitive umwelts of these CAs.

 A holarchy emerges over time from CA mitosis, organized around the agent's physical sensors and effectors.